 On Friday, there will be pool games at the City of Oberlin Swimming Pool from 5 to 6 p.m.
-Following the games, the Good Samaritan Center will have an ice cream social and kids parade at 7 p.m. at the
+Following the games, the Good Samaritan before the holiday and one day after.
+Center will have an ice cream social Fireworks cannot be set off between and kids parade at 7 p.m. at the midnight and 6 a.m.